 7 Gorgeous Waterfalls Hiding In Plain Sight Near Nashville With No Hiking Required

 Looking for waterfalls in our state but not really wanting to work that hard?
-Finding your waterfall without the four-mile hike and freezing cold weather and chilly crying little ones sounds like a dream, doesn’t it?
-Good.
-Because there are seven stunning waterfalls within a couple hours of Nashville that are great for a lovely day trip, any time of year.
-Each requires a little bit of a walk or light hike, but nothing longer than fifteen minutes or too difficult.
+Finding your waterfall without the four-mile hike and freezing cold weather and chilly, crying little ones DOES sound like a dream, doesn’t it?
+Good, because there are seven stunning waterfalls around Nashville that are great for a lovely day trip, any time of year.
+Each requires a little bit of a walk or light hike, but nothing longer than fifteen minutes, nor is it too difficult.
 We like to make beauty easy to get to!
 Here are some of the best waterfall hikes in Tennessee that aren’t really “hikes” at all: